jparker/oxr/README.md

 oxr = OXR.new 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
 ```

 The Open Exchange Rates API returns results as JSON objects.
 OXR parses these (using the [json](https://rubygems.org/gems/json)) and returns the resulting Hashes.
+To see the exact structure of the responses for different queries, check the [Open Exchange Rates documentation](https://docs.openexchangerates.org/) or examine the sample responses in `test/fixtures`.

 Get the latest conversion rates with `OXR#latest`.